lizapolyudova/pacific-snail-website/content.en/pages/home.md

 ---
 ## Home

-This is my (/[[Digital Garden]]): a corner of the world on the internet I sporadically maintain, plant seeds which grow exposed to the wild unknown and nurture where I get the chance.
+This is my ([[Digital Garden]]): a corner of the world on the internet I sporadically maintain, plant seeds which grow exposed to the wild unknown and nurture where I get the chance.

 Less metaphorically speaking, this is intended to be a blend of:
 * notes I'd like to share with fiends (examples are [[makerspaces]], [[library]])